Columbia protester arrest ignites free speech tug-of-war

 Others are wary of government retaliation against First Amendment-protected speech.

 “Conflating ‘pro-terrorist,’ ‘anti-Semitic,’ and ‘anti-American’ activity is an incredibly dangerous step to take,” writes legal scholar Steve Vladeck in his newsletter.
-While the first may be enough to deport a green card holder, he says, “The second and third, by themselves, shouldn’t.”
+While the first may be enough to deport a green-card holder, he says, “The second and third, by themselves, shouldn’t.”

 Part of a broader crackdown